 - Excellent (760-900)

 - Poor (300-559)

+Will a business loan help my credit?One of the most important things to keep in mind when thinking about getting a business loan is to view the loan not just as a financial resource, but a way to improve your business standing.
+Any loan or financial product that you successfully manage can help you improve your credit score.
+When you pay off installment loans, pay back cash advances, abide by the personal guarantee you issue, or grow an asset financed by the bank, you are helping yourself.
+All positive financial activities help to establish a credit history, and the more successful transactions that you have, the better your personal credit score becomes.
 Building good credit is critical to your financial well-being because a good credit score opens up better loan opportunities, with higher amounts, lower interest rates, and other advantageous terms.
 A good credit score means you are a "low risk" in terms of loan potential, so while conditions may apply on the terms of the loan, they can be favourable for you, since the bank considers you a good investment.

 Find the best financing option for your businessWith all the options available to you, finding the right financing option for your business can be tough.
 Luckily, Thinking Capital has flexible options to suit your needs, whether you have good credit or are working on building up your personal credit score.
 Applying for financing from Thinking Capital is a quick and painless process.
 You can simply apply online in under 10 minutes.
 Once you have completed the application, expect a verification call in as little as 30 minutes.
 If everything goes well, you can have your upfront capital deposited straight into your business bank account in as little as 24 hours.